Crown lifting

 TPOs and conservation areas

 If your tree is in a conservation area and over 75mm in diameter at 1.5 metres, you generally need to file a Section 211 notice with the council before any work starts.
 The council then has six weeks to respond.
 A TPO’d tree needs a formal application regardless.
-We file the paperwork with Hastings Borough Council or Rother District Council on your behalf and wait the clock out before we put a saw in.
+We file the paperwork with your local council on your behalf and wait the clock out before we put a saw in.

 Related work